 Day three of your sailing itinerary in The Bahamas and get ready for an exciting excursion at Exuma Cays Land & Sea Park, the largest underwater sea park in the Caribbean.
 Scuba diving and snorkelling are popular in this stretch of white sand and pristine water as its an ecological reserve and a shelter of a unique marine ecosystem.

 You can relax in one of its 20 isolated beaches or take your dinghy ashore to explore one of its trails, like the one that brings to the highest peak of the cay Boo Boo Hill.
 By tradition, leave a piece of driftwood with the name of your boat as an offer to Neptune for a good and safe sailing experience.
-To visit this area an anchorage and a mooring fee is required and keep in mind to respect the area where you can’t park due to the presence of shells, plants, and corals.
+To visit this area an anchorage or a mooring fee is required, but anyway keep in mind to respect the rules and regulations created for protecting the area.

 Day 4.
 Compass Cay or Staniel Cay

 For your fourth day, head to Compass cay.
 A good reason to love this tropical paradise is the marina located in a naturally protected harbour.
 However, the island is a popular tourist attraction for its nurse sharks.
 You can take a selfie with them, as they are really photogenic, or feed them.
 They are like cats but with the appearance of a shark.
 Don’t be scary, marina workers already feed them, so they won’t gnaw off one your limbs!